OpenSTREAM-solvers/openstream/docs/source/Guides/theory/FourField_Model_Theory.rst

 The four-field simulation framework in **OpenSTREAM** extends the traditional three-field model by explicitly representing disturbance waves, in addition to vapor, droplets, and the base liquid film.
 This modeling approach was originally developed in :cite:t:`LECORREMODEL` and :cite:t:`LeCorre2022NURETH19`.
 It provides improved resolution of annular two-phase flow dynamics, enabling more accurate and detailed simulations.

+The four distinct flow fields: vapor, entrained droplets, base liquid film and disturbance waves, are illustrated in :numref:`fig-four-field-framework`.

+.. _fig-four-field-framework:

 .. figure:: figures/FourFieldFramework.jpg
    :alt: Four-field geometrical characteristic
    :width: 500px
    :align: center

-   Figure 1: Field geometrical characteristics in the four-field simulation framework (vapor, drops, base film and waves).
+   Field geometrical characteristics in the four-field simulation framework (vapor, drops, base film and waves).

 The four-field model serves several key roles within OpenSTREAM: